ghoneycutt/puppet-module-ssh/README.md

 # puppet-module-ssh #

-Puppet module to manage SSH.
+Manage ssh client and server.

+The module uses exported resources to manage ssh keys and removes ssh keys that are not managed by puppet.
+This behavior is managed by the parameters ssh_key_ensure and purge_keys.

 # Compatability #